Cursor

 Set deploy credentials, email keys, analytics IDs |

-For the full tool reference, see MCP Server.
+For the full command reference, see CLI.

 Build a site from Cursor